Pernix

 Persistent memory

 Markdown facts, decisions, lessons.
-Searched before each turn.
+Searched before each turn, with each entry's age and provenance shown at recall.
 Idle-time consolidation merges duplicates and ages out stale lessons.

 Web search & browser

-Tavily or DuckDuckGo for search.
+Tavily for search.
 Playwright for JS-heavy pages, SPAs, paywalled markdown.

 Workers